ronvoy/eeg-eye-state/README.md

 	- Unit: microvolts (µV) [Feature Columns] / boolean {0,1} [Target Variable]
 	- Sampling Rate: 128 Hz (i.e. 128 row of data / second)
 	- Dataset Dimension: 14980 rows (data) x 15 column (feature)

+	The numeric values in the EEG Eye State dataset represent microvolts, which are the amplitude of the raw EEG signal measurements.

+	Measurement: They are time-domain, continuous EEG measurements taken from 14 electrodes on an Emotiv EEG Neuroheadset.

+	Sampling Rate: The data was recorded at a sampling frequency of 128 Hz (128 samples per second).

+	Duration: The total measurement duration was 117 seconds, resulting in 14,980 samples for each electrode channel.

 * Dataset Loading and Parsing: